Admission Requirements

 Requirements listed here are in addition to Graduate Council policies listed under GCAC-600 Research Degree Policies.

-The requirement for the degree is 33 credits, consisting of 18 credits of required core courses, 12 credits approved electives, selected with the assistance of a graduate adviser, followed by an integrative course, which includes a master's paper:
+The requirement for the degree is 33 credits at the 400, 500, or 800 level (with least 18 credits at the 500 level), consisting of 18 credits of required core courses, 12 credits approved electives, selected from a list of approved courses maintained by the graduate program office with the assistance of a graduate adviser, followed by an integrative research topics course, which includes completion of a scholarly paper:

 Code | Title | Credits |